amlalejini/DISSERTATION---EVOLVING-PHENOTYPICALLY-PLASTIC-DIGITAL-ORGANISMS/notes.md

 - Double check degree names for CS and EEB
 - Double check general formatting requirements
 - Fix copyright page formatting
+- Make capitalization consistent (check to see if others did this)

 ### Editing/writing